coderefinery/git-intro/content/commits.md

 :::{figure} img/commits/vscode-open-terminal.png
 :class: with-border
 :width: 80%
-:alt: VSCode screenshot as described
+:alt: VS Code screenshot as described

 View → Terminal will open a terminal at bottom.
 This is a normal command line interface and very useful for work.
 (Note the git-aware prompt that shows the current branch.
 This requires other setup.)
 ::::